xpetit/upfluence-social/README.md

 ## Implementation details & improvements

+Reorganize packages to better decouple things, put pub/sub in a separate generic package.

 Make the event stream retryable with an exponential backoff.

 A 32-bits unsigned integer was choosed for the counts because none of the measured dimensions exceeds 4 billion, but if one day "views" were added, this might not be enough (some YouTube videos have been watched more than 4 billion times).